 It’s clear that with the amount of free and paid offerings, mobile devices pose an interesting challenge in the area of security; naturally this also offers an interesting opportunity.

-During this phase, its’ all about brainstorming – discovery and teamwork.
-Envisioning the product at its highest level with everyone on the team.
-It’s all about getting ideas, assumptions, visions and early research into a pile and organizing.
+Envisioning the product at its highest level.
+Getting ideas, assumptions, visions and early research into a pile and organizing.